biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 So that's a `x4` for every parallelizable algorithm, and that's not counting the non-range ones in `std::`, which makes it `x6`.
-And if all they do is but to forward to `std::reduce`, we might as well DIY and use `std::reduce` today.
+And if all they do is but to forward to `std::reduce`, we might as well use `std::reduce` directly.

 For all the reasons, I expect we'll stick to `std::reduce` for a while.